No wheels? No worries! Here are a couple of the best hikes near Melbourne that you can access by public transport.

 # 1 Wilsons Promontory, Light Station Hike

-This is a spectacular circular costal walk that takes you to the most southern tip of Victoria.
+This is a spectacular circular coastal walk that takes you to the most southern tip of Victoria.
 An overnight stay in Little Waterloo Bay will have you ready and rested for the next day’s hike back.
 See if you can spot seals and whales as you make you way around the blustery point.

 Getting there: Get on a train from Southern Cross to Foster.
 There are shuttle busses from Foster to Tidal River Camping Grounds.
 All hikes leave from there.
+Update: This bus service no longer runs, see here for info on how to get a private transfer to the trailhead.

 # 2 The Grampians

 With its gigantic views, ancient trees and spectacular stones, these mountains feel like the earth is flashing us a big toothy grin.
 There are a number of hikes around these hills, and the more time you have, the better.
-If you’ve only got one night, the Northern walk will take you 6 ½ hours to Mt Thackeray Hiker Campsite, where you can soak up the rain forest, the beautiful star studded sky and the silence of nature.
+If you’ve only got one night, the Northern walk will take you 6 ½ hours to Mt Thackeray Hiker Campsite, where you can soak up the rainforest, the beautiful star studded sky and the silence of nature.

 Getting there: V/Line runs daily train services from Southern Cross Station direct to Ararat with connecting coach services to Harrop Track Car Park.